Skip to Content

 You should immediately destroy the infected plants and sterilize the garden tools to prevent the spread of the virus throughout your garden.

-If your plant has passed all the previous reasons, the culprit for yellow leaves on plants could be the sucking insects that feed on the plant sap.
+The culprit for yellow leaves on plants could be the sucking insects that feed on the plant sap.

-Such as tiny holes on the leaves indicate spider mites or pieces of leaf missing.
+In addition to yellow leaves, tiny holes on the leaves indicate spider mites or pieces of leaf missing.
 You can control pest infections by using organic insecticides, horticulture, or neem oil.

-Most pests thrive in dry conditions keep the humidity level high.
+Most pests thrive in dry conditions and keep the humidity level high.
 Check your plants for the following pests:

-Spider mites are difficult to see with the naked eye, but the main symptoms are webbings on the leaves and discoloration as well as yellow leaves on plants.
+Spider mites are difficult to see with the naked eye, but the main symptoms are webbings on the leaves and discoloration, as well as yellow leaves on plants.

-Inspect the top of the leaves for stippling and underside for webbing.
+Inspect the top of the leaves for stippling and the underside for webbing.
 You can use a horticulture oil or insecticidal soap to eliminate the mite eggs.

 Whiteflies: They infect several ornamental and vegetable plants.
 Whiteflies lay their eggs on new leaves.
 They feed on the leaves, which produce stippling of leaves, leading to yellow, dry, and distorted leaves.